Real-Time Mesoscale Analysis (RTMA)

 The analysis is generated on the National Digital Forecast Database (NDFD) grids, including the 2.5 km CONUS Lambert Conformal grid, as well as Alaska (~3 km), Hawaii, Puerto Rico, and Guam.
 Standard RTMA parameters include 2 m temperature, dewpoint, 10 m wind speed, direction, gust, surface pressure, visibility, cloud ceiling, and precipitation fields.
 RTMA provides high-resolution situational awareness in regions with sparse observations, including offshore waters and complex terrain.

 Because RTMA prioritizes timeliness, it does not incorporate late-arriving observations.
-Instead, its role is to provide provisional “actuals now,” supporting operational dashboards, bias correction, and rapid verification of short-term forecasts.
+Instead, its role is to provide a provisional near-current analysis, supporting operational dashboards, bias correction, and rapid verification of short-term forecasts.
 For finalized, higher-quality analyses, see URMA, which reruns RTMA about six hours later with expanded datasets.

 Parameters